-On Saturday, March 10, Republican presidential candidate Rick Santorum traveled to Cape Girardeau, Missouri for a campaign event.
+On Saturday, March 10, Republican presidential candidate Rick Santorum traveled to Cape Girardeau, Missouri, for a campaign event.
 According to the Southeast Missourian, Santorum warmed the small crowd up by telling them: “It's good to be in the hometown of Rush Limbaugh, which some people see as a trip to Mecca.”

-While advertisers have fled Limbaugh's program en masse after his misogynistic rant about law student Sandra Fluke, he still has a devoted fan base of “Dittoheads” whose quasi-religious devotion Limbaugh is reflected in Santorum's “Mecca” quip.
+While advertisers have fled Limbaugh's program en masse after his misogynistic rant about law student Sandra Fluke, he still has a devoted fan base of “Dittoheads” whose quasi-religious devotion to Limbaugh is reflected in Santorum's “Mecca” quip.
 But Santorum's remarks are also indicative of the outsized influence Rush has had and continues to have over national Republican politics.